Let’s face it, our StepKids really don’t need another reason to hate us!

 In their eyes, just because we’ve shacked up with their Dad, this does not mean we’ve automatically got the right to discipline them, they’ve got their Mum and Dad for that already – it isn’t our job, and quite right too.

-It’s important the kids know the rules though, it’s unfair to expect them to be perfectly behaved all the time, they’re only human and that’s impossible for the best of us!
+It’s important the kids know the rules though, and it’s unfair to expect them to be perfectly behaved all the time, they’re only human and that’s impossible for the best of us!
 But at least by knowing what’s expected of them when they are with us – they stand a better chance of achieving them.

 When we all blended together when the kids were young, we sat down at the dinner table and agreed what was important to each of us.
 We encouraged the kids to take the lead agreeing our Family Rules, and they volunteered the best ideas – “respecting privacy, using manners, telling the truth….”